rozek/banglejs-2-activities/README.md

 `Options` is a JavaScript object basically containing the same options you normally specify when describing a component for the layout library (including `font`, `col`, `bgCol` etc.) with the following particularities:

-* `halign` - is taken into account when drawing the given `Text`
+* `halign` - either `-1` to left-align the given `text`, 0 to center it horizontally, or `1` to right-align it
-* `valign` - is taken into account when drawing the given `Text`
+* `valign` - either `-1` to top-align the given `text`, 0 to center it vertically, or `1` to bottom-align it
 * `bold` - is a boolean value which, when set to `true`, displays the given `Text` in bold

-Any unknown option is simply passed through to the layout library.
+Any unknown option is simply passed through to the layout library without further processing.

 If `bold` is set to `true`, the given text is drawn four times - once at the original x,y coordinates, and then again with an offset of 1 pixel in any direction.
 This implementation is not really efficient, but produces a reasonably good looking effect independent of the currently used font.